 PCL anatomy

 The PCL is the strongest knee ligament and is made up of two parts: anterolateral and posteromedial bands.
-Like all ligaments, these bundles of fibrous tissues have a poor blood supply, which makes lesions to the PCL longer and more difficult to heal than most other structures.
+Like all ligaments, these bundles of fibrous tissues have a poor blood supply, which makes injuries to the PCL longer and more difficult to heal than most structures.

 Detailed image of the PCL and posterior knee